 - Receive funding to study abroad and present your research at regional, national, and international conferences

-- Meet socially to discuss intellectually challenging topics
+- Discuss intellectually challenging topics

 - Participate in a selective honors study abroad program at the University of Glasgow in Scotland, one of the best science universities in western Europe

-If you like challenges, take advantage of Converse’s paid research opportunities.
-Your research experience can open a spot for you in a top graduate program and help you earn competitive scholarships.
+A research experience can open a spot for you in a top graduate program and help you earn competitive scholarships.
 The Nisbet Honors Program will assist you in planning, proposing, and funding your research project, and then we can send you to present your research at regional, national, and international conferences.
 Your faculty mentor will be your guide throughout the experience.

 - Spending the summer after your freshman year being paid to research your favorite topic, after writing a successful grant application